Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

 Our guide will guide us around Bourda Market, the largest of the four markets in Georgetown.
 This will be an exciting opportunity to see what is on sale, from food to haberdashery – our guide will make us familiar with the local fruits and vegetables unique in this part of the world.

-On this mix of vehicle and walking tour we will see many of Georgetown’s historic buildings and will visit the Botanical Gardens, home to an extensive collection of tropical flora and the endangered West Indian Manatees.
-We will visit the National Museum and the Walter Roth Museum of Anthropology, which houses a wonderful collection of artefacts to bring the Guyanese history and lifestyle to life.
+On this mix of vehicle and walking tour, we will see many of Georgetown’s historic buildings and visit the botanical gardens, which are home to an extensive collection of tropical flora and the endangered West Indian manatees.

 It is an early start as you depart Georgetown at 6.30am for an 8 hour journey inland.
 Once we pass the town of Linden, we see nothing but beautiful verdant rainforest and rolling hills.